 | PhD / Doctoral program | Yes | All PhD programs at DLIs qualify regardless of duration. |

-| Professional degree (medicine, dentistry, law, pharmacy, veterinary medicine, optometry, B.Ed., B.Eng.) | Yes | Must be a recognized professional degree at a university, not a graduate certificate in the same field.
-IRCC also includes Bachelor of Education and Bachelor of Engineering. |
+| Professional degree (medicine, dentistry, law, pharmacy, veterinary medicine, optometry, nursing, B.Ed., B.Eng.) | Yes | IRCC’s current list covers MD, DDS/DMD, LLB/JD/BCL, OD, PharmD/BPharm, DVM, nursing degrees (BScN, BSN, BNSc, BN), Bachelor of Education, and Bachelor of Engineering (BEng, BE, BASc).
+It must be the recognized professional degree itself, not a graduate certificate in the same field. |

 | Bachelor’s degree (any field) | No | Eliminated in March 2024. |